“I Remember Pearl’s (and The Village Bazaar, Hill’s, Nate’s, Perelman’s, Shapiro’s, I. Miller’s, and others)

-In Glens Falls, Pearl’s Department Stores, Inc. had in its later years, a warehouse in Glens Falls, a store called WO (Warehouse Outlet) and a store called Skyline Discount.
+In Glens Falls, Pearl’s Department Stores, Inc. had in its later years, a warehouse in Glens Falls, a store called WO (Warehouse Outlet), and a store called Skyline Discount.

-The Pearl’s (Chateaugay) were in Chateaugay, Hermon, Ellenburg Depot and Champlain, all in northern New York State.
+The Pearl’s (Chateaugay) were in Chateaugay, Hermon, Ellenburg Depot, and Champlain, all in northern New York State.
 Morris Pearl also owned an IGA store at one time in Chateaugay.
 There were also two stores under the name National Fashion owned by Doris Pearl in Malone and Champlain.

 To make it even more interesting, there were stores owned by “in-law families”# which included the names Davis’ (Port Henry, NY), Nate’s (St. Albans, Montpelier, St. Johnsbury, Burlington, all in Vermont) , Shapiro’s (Schuylerville, Fort Edwards, Greenwich, Cambridge, Hoosick Falls, Stillwater, Salem, all in eastern New York east of Saratoga) and Witt’s (Columbus, GA).
-I will included information about these stores on this website.
+I will include information about these stores on this website.

 Sources of Information and Dates

 I did not start with a definitive list of stores because one did not exist.
-I built the list from my recollections, family accounts (both oral and written) and newspaper.
+I built the list from my recollections, family accounts (both oral and written), and newspaper.
 Hence, I am still researching the exact dates and locations for certain stores.
 However, it is known that Pearl’s Department Stores, Inc. ceased operation in 1988 (There were 20 stores at that time.), Pearl’s (Chateaugay) closed its last store, Chateaugay, around the same time.
-Village Bazaar closed its last store (Keeseville) in the early 1980’s.
+Village Bazaar closed its last store (Keeseville) in the early 1980s.
 Hill’s closed its last store in xxxx.

 All the stores closed or were sold off when my mother’s generation (i.e her first cousins) retired or were about to.
 Only one second cousin, Jeffrey Pearl, was active in the business in the Pearl’s Department Stores, Inc. chain.
 One first cousin, Danny Cowen, managed the renamed Pearl’s Department store in Potsdam called Cowen’s Country Store

-My sources are family oral history, family published stories and biographies, newspapers (articles, ads, wedding announcements and obituaries), local libraries and local historical societies, and Facebook groups with names like “You Know You Are From (place) in locations where the stores existed.
+My sources are family oral history, family published stories and biographies, newspapers (articles, ads, wedding announcements, and obituaries), local libraries and local historical societies, and Facebook groups with names like “You Know You Are From (place) in locations where the stores existed.
 Because “pearl” is a common word in newspapers and there are so many locations, it is a tedious project to search newspaper archives.